 AUTHORIZED GOVERNMENT AGENCY(S):

-Ministry of Food, Agriculture, Forestry and Fisheries (MIFAFF)
+Ministry of Agriculture, Food and Rural Affairs (MAFRA)

 AGENCY(S) CONTACT INFORMATION: